 - They’re overused — hiring managers see them a lot

-- They talk up your experience, but don’t actually say anything of substance
+- They talk up your experience, but don’t actually convey any information of substance

 For reference, here are five common resume buzzwords, and what you should use instead: